evanckennedy/todo-list-application-tutorial/README.md

 }

 ```
-The most important parts of styling are ensuring the list items display correctly and
-adding a bit of style to the button.
-Be sure to modify the padding
-and margin to suit your preference.

-Again, this is a very basic styling.
+This is a very basic styling.
 Refer to main.css for more!

 ### Implement JavaScript Functionality
 The following JavaScript code makes your to-do list functional: